bluz71/platters/README.md

   * Unix based tooling, development and hosting.
   * Active communities, both locally and abroad.
   * Future employment possibilities.
-  * Gateway to interesting technologies such as Elixir and Phoenix.
+  * Gateway to interesting new technologies such as Elixir and Phoenix.